 You can always consult with your pool professional for advice on what type of pool filtration system will work best for the area you live in and how you plan to use and care for your pool.
 They can also make recommendations about manufacturers.
 No matter which system you choose, you’ll love the durability and low-maintenance that a fiberglass pool offers.
 Happy swimming!

 Our one-piece, inground fiberglass swimming pool manufacturing facility is based out of Fortville, Indiana.
 At Thursday Pools, we aspire to be the world’s most respected fiberglass pool manufacturer and to help our customers create a lifetime of memories through backyard swimming pool oasis staycations with their family and friends.
 Our innovations, commitment to quality and beautiful designs set us apart.
-Thursday Pools is the creator of the world’s first fiberglass beach entry pools, which are available to order now, as well as the world’s first sunken living room fiberglass pool, which will be available to order in 2020.
+Thursday Pools is the creator of the fiberglass beach entry pools (Patent US 10,358,837 and 10,472,839), which are available to order now, as well as the sunken living room fiberglass pool, which will be available to order in 2020.